statiagov/gesmew/guides/content/developer/advanced/seo.markdown

 ### Relevant, Meaningful URLs

-The helper method `seo_url(taxon)` yields SEO friendly URLs such as [demo.gesmewcommerce.com/products/xm-direct2-interface-adapter](http://demo.gesmewcommerce.com/products/xm-direct2-interface-adapter) and [demo.gesmewcommerce.com/t/categories/headphones](http://demo.gesmewcommerce.com/t/categories/headphones).
+The helper method `seo_url(taxon)` yields SEO friendly URLs such as [demo.gesmewcommerce.com/establishments/xm-direct2-interface-adapter](http://demo.gesmewcommerce.com/establishments/xm-direct2-interface-adapter) and [demo.gesmewcommerce.com/t/categories/headphones](http://demo.gesmewcommerce.com/t/categories/headphones).
 Each controller is configured to serve the content using these keyword-relevant, meaningful URLs.

 ### On Page Keyword Targeting

 Several enhancements have been made to improve on-page keyword targeting.
-The admin interface provides the ability to manage meta descriptions and meta keywords at the product level.
-Additionally, H1 tags are used throughout the site for product and taxonomy names.
+The admin interface provides the ability to manage meta descriptions and meta keywords at the establishment level.
+Additionally, H1 tags are used throughout the site for establishment and taxonomy names.
 The ease of extension development and layout changes allows you to target keywords throughout the site.

 Starting with Gesmew 2.0, Taxons also have `meta_keywords` and `meta_description` on them.
 (You can configure these in the Admin > Configuration > Taxonomies).
 If you want to add keywords and description to another kind of object in Gesmew, you can do so simply by adding those two fields (`meta_keywords` and `meta_description`) onto the object in question.
 The Gesmew controller must instantiate an instance variable of the same class name as the controller (so, for example, `@taxon` for the TaxonsController) for this to work.
 Check out the `meta_data` method on gesmew_core/app/helpers/gesmew/base_helper.rb for details on how that works.